raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 Doing so would probably require the introduction of a compatibility layer to allow other software to transition more easily.
 And even with this compatibility layer, it is not obvious that the change would be worth it.
 Of greater interest would be to update the documentation of other packages and libraries, including that of `lwt.unix`.
-Indeed, another source of disonnance is when third-party libraries describe the abstraction they provide on top of Lwt in old, deprectaed terms.
+Indeed, another source of dissonance is when third-party libraries describe the abstraction they provide on top of Lwt in old, deprecated terms.

 Anyway, bellow is what a modern interface could look like.
 Note how the names match the concepts within Lwt and how named and optional parameters make some of the implicit behaviour explicit (e.g., the replacement of `task` and `wait` by a single function with a `cancelable` parameter).